cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 }
 ```

-`restoreChannel` will write an error receipt, set the channel back to its original state and delete upgrade information when the executing channel needs to abort the upgrade handshake and return to the original parameters.
+`restoreChannel` will write an `ErrorReceipt`, set the channel back to its original state and delete upgrade information when the executing channel needs to abort the upgrade handshake and return to the original parameters.

 ```typescript
 // restoreChannel will restore the channel state to its pre-upgrade state